Skip to main content

 Breast Cancer Women

-Every 2 years X-ray of the breast to find changes related to breast cancer
+Every 2 years An X-ray of the breast used to check for signs of breast cancer, often before there are any symptoms

 Cervical cancer Women